Valentine’s Day Process Art for Preschool

-I love love love Valentine’s day.
-I love letting the kids create tons of wonderful process art creations.
-When I spend time with the kids making things, I really want them to gain confidence and self-esteem from each activity.
 Crafts, or what we generally think of as kid’s activities don’t allow kids to express their own ideas.
-We give them supplies, and ask them to create something like what everyone else is making.
+We give them supplies and ask them to create something like what everyone else is making.

 I love process art because it allows kids to use materials in whatever way they like.
-It’s harder sometimes to make parents understand that wonderful value in these creations.
+It’s harder sometimes to make parents understand the wonderful value of these creations.
 Process art is about exploring and mastering different mediums such as paints, markers, papers, ribbons, or whatever you give the kids to design with.

 I think crafts are fine, but if that’s all you ever do with your kids and they are never allowed to enjoy actually creating their own process art, you are doing them a disservice in my opinion.
 The best thing to remember with kids is that variety is the best thing for them.
 Click here to learn more about the importance of process art.

 Valentine’s day process art or process art any time, lets them explore things and learn what to do with them and how to manipulate them on their own.
 I love giving kids a big bowl of paint and letting them explore what it will do on their own without my input.
 They are so proud when they see what they have made.

 You can use tissue boxes or shoe boxes to put Valentines in as well.
-Oriental Trading has tons of great containers kids can decorate to put their cards in too, click here to check some of them out.
+Oriental Trading has tons of great containers kids can decorate to put their cards in too.

-I gave the kids brown paper sacks and a really cool pile of different things to create with.
-Oriental Trading Company gave me these supplies in exchange for my honest opinion about them.
-All ideas are my own.
+I gave the kids brown paper sacks and a really cool pile of different Valentine art things to create with.
 They came up with some super amazing designs.

 I was so proud of each one.
 Since they processed the art on their own, the kids were so proud too!
-Oriental Trading Company has a ton of great supplies for process art.
 You can get markers, crayons, paints, shapes, glue, stickers, or whatever you want for your kids to use for their valentine process art for preschool and toddlers.